 History of Japanese Emigration:

 Ginyu Igei (1908-2005) left his native village of Kinson, Okinawa in November 1934 to work as a teacher in a Japanese school in Peru.
-Kinson was a poor farming village and had to rely on, and prospered from, the money sent by emigrants who had left the village for abroad.
+Kinson was a poor farming village and had to rely on, and prospered from, the money sent by emigrants who had left the village.
 Emigration was widely regarded in the village as a quick way to make money and climb up the social ladder.
-Many of Mr. Igei’s friends and relatives had also emigrated to Hawaii, the US, Brazil, and Peru.
+Many of Mr. Igei’s friends and relatives had also emigrated to Hawaii, the United States, Brazil, and Peru.

 At that time, emigration was Japan’s national project.
 To encourage emigration, the government provided subsidies to those who left for Brazil and Peru.
 Prospective emigrants in Okinawa received a 10-day training program at the Okinawan Oceanic Center to become “proper emigrants” before setting sail on the long overseas journey (Igei 1993; Ministry of Foreign Affairs 1971).
 “If emigration was the same national policy as conscription, it was better to leave the country than to die in a war,” Mr. Igei told me.
 “By working hard abroad and sending money home, I could still contribute to my country.”
 Mr. Igei indeed worked hard as a “proud immigrant” in Peru.
-After completing his initial assignment to work as a Japanese teacher, he engaged in farming and opened a clothes shop in Lima.
-During World War II, his shop was looted, his properties were confiscated, and he was “kidnapped” and imprisoned by the Peruvian police and the American FBI on suspicion of espionage.
+After completing his initial assignment to work as a Japanese teacher, he engaged in farming and opened a clothing shop in Lima.
+During World War II, his shop was looted, his properties were confiscated, and he was “kidnapped” and imprisoned by the Peruvian police and the American FBI on suspicions of espionage.
 Overcoming the “mountains and rivers” in life, he said, he dedicated much of his life after the war to the development of Lima’s Japanese community.
 Later on, in recognition of these efforts, he earned national honorary medals from the Japanese and Peruvian governments.

 However, that was not what he had originally planned when he first left Kinson.
-His initial intention was to return to Okinawa after 5 years, upon completing his mission to build a Japanese school for nisei, Peruvian-born children of Japanese immigrants, in Peru.
+His initial intention was to return to Okinawa after 5 years, upon completing his mission to build a Japanese school for nisei, Peruvian-born children of Japanese immigrants.
 He had never dreamed of settling in a land so far away from home.
-Neither had he imagined that he would never see his father again.
+Nor had he imagined that he would never see his father again.
 On the relatively cold day of November 9, 1934, Mr. Igei and his wife set out on their 56-day sea voyage, promising to return “soon” and leaving behind family members and 1,200 fellow village onlookers waving and crying, “Build an Okinawan colony in Peru, and come back quickly!”

 --